mbuotidem/mbuotidem.github.io/content/blog/make-your-slack-ai-apps-faster/index.md

   Your browser does not support the video tag.
 Here is a <a href="slackstreaming.mp4">direct link to the video</a> and a brief description: "This video demonstrates how Slack messages are updated in real-time using streaming responses from Amazon Bedrock."
 </video>

 3. **Complete response**: Finally, we send the entire response.
-This ensures that even if the streaming updates fail partway through (network issues, rate limiting, etc.), the final update ensures the complete message reaches Slack.
+This final update ensures that even if the streaming updates fail partway through (network issues, rate limiting, etc.), the complete message reaches Slack.